 Aquarium Decoration Elements

-There is a huge number of design elements for a home or office aquarium.
-Each of them not only has decorative purposes but also performs special functions.
+There is a considerable number of design elements for a home or office aquarium.
+Each of them has not only decorative purposes but also performs unique functions.

-The ground performs not only a decorative role but also a functional one: it is a substrate for plants.
+The ground performs a decorative role and a functional one: it is a substrate for plants.
 This element works as a mechanical filter, absorbing particles that pollute water on its surface.